pwt/docker-airconnect-arm/README.md

   psychlist/docker-airconnect-arm
 ```

-Take a look at the AirConnect documentation [1] for available options.
+Take a look at the AirConnect documentation [1] for available configuration values.

 ## Links